markStart00/project/README.md

 information and users at every level <br>

 Save time 2 to 4 day iterations <br>

+**Chalet time activities must be able to deliver some value in small blocks of time:***<br>
++ half day,
++ single day or
++ 3–5 days, meaning chalet time can add value if someone joins a client team at short notice.

 Low coupling, high cohesion <br>
 Agile + Fast Feedback + transparent <br>
 1Team <br>